Immerse Your Students in Polar Science

 Energy in the Earth System • Conduction, Convection, and Radiation • Electromagnetic Energy • Phases of Matter • Atoms and Molecules

-The project provides notice of successful participation of the 6-hour training.
+SPRINTT provides notice of successful participation of the live, online training.

-OPTIONAL: (3) Graduate credits or (45-hours) Continuing Education Units may be earned with project implementation for a small fee.
+OPTIONAL: Graduate credits (3) or Continuing Education Units (45 hours) may be earned with SPRINTT implementation for a small fee.

 Online Training Sessions